larsthorup/node-local-require/README.md

 ## Verification

-You can optionally declare local modules and their dependencies in package.json.
+You can optionally declare local modules in dependency order in package.json.
 If so, local() will verify requests against the declaration, unless NODE_ENV is production:

     {
       "config": {
         "@larsthorup/local": {
-          "dependencies": {
-            "core": [],
-            "lib": ["core"]
+          "modules": [
+            "core",
+            "lib"
+          ]
         }
       }
     }
-    }

     var util = local('util'); // Note: will throw an error

+    var core = local('core'); // Note: will succeed if in some source file in lib

     var lib = local('lib'); // Note: will throw an error if in some source file in core

-Also, cyclical dependencies are rejected.